 - 3.1.1 Borehole positions were agreed with Winchester City Council's Archaeologist and Project Manager for the CWR project and were then formally proposed in the DBA (Wilkinson 2020, section 6, 26-27).
-The locations were then subject to CAT scan and a position free of buried services selected for test pitting/borehole drilling.
-The latter position was then surveyed using a Leica CG16 (antenna) / CS20 (controller) RTK GPS (Figure 2 shows the locations, while the coordinates so-generated are given in Appendix 1). - 3.1.2 In all locations other than ARCA BH05, ARCA BH05a, ARCA BH07 and ARCA BH08, test pits were excavated by Pre-Construct Archaeology to a depth of 1.15-1.32m below ground level (bgl) and using the methods articulated by Wilkinson et al (2020, section 4.2.3, 20).
+These locations were subject to CAT scan and a position free of buried services was then selected for test pitting/borehole drilling.
+The latter position was surveyed using a Leica CG16 (antenna) / CS20 (controller) RTK GPS (Figure 2Figure 2 shows the locations, while the borehole coordinates are given in Appendix 1). - 3.1.2 In all locations other than ARCA BH05, ARCA BH05a, ARCA BH07 and ARCA BH08, test pits were excavated by Pre-Construct Archaeology to a depth of 1.15-1.32m below ground level (bgl) and using the methods articulated by Wilkinson et al (2020, section 4.2.3, 20).
 A test pit could not be dug at BH05 as the location rests on a c.
-0.5m thickness of reinforced concrete, while in the case of ARCA BH07 and ARCA BH08, shallower test pits were excavated to the top of (non-reinforced) concrete layers which could not be penetrated using hand tools.
+0.5m thickness of reinforced concrete, while in the case of ARCA BH07 and ARCA BH08, shallower test pits were excavated to the top of (non-reinforced) concrete that could not be penetrated using hand tools.
 The test pit excavated for ARCA BH14 located services at 0.75m bgl and no suitable alternative location could be found in the immediate surrounds.
 As a result, a further test pit (termed 'TP15') was positioned in an informal car park at the junction of Eastgate Street and Friarsgate (Figure 2), and excavated to 1.27m bgl.
-In the case of ARCA BH5a, it was agreed that the sample location would not be test pitted given the absence of archaeological strata in adjacent locations. - 3.1.3 A Pioneer 3 dynamic probe drilling rig operated by Geotechnical Engineering (2020) was used to advance boreholes through the backfilled test pits, recover continuous cores to the top of the Chalk bedrock and install piezometer tubing for later groundwater monitoring as described by Wilkinson et al. (2020, sections 4.2.4-4.2.7, 22-23).
-Several attempts were made to use a concrete cutting shoe and a rotary drilling technique to advance ARCA BH05 through the reinforced concrete at that location.
-However, none were successful, the borehole was abandoned and replaced with ARCA BH05a,.
+In the case of ARCA BH5a, it was agreed that the sample location would not be test pitted given the absence of high potential archaeological strata from 0.00m to 1.20m depth in adjacent locations1. - 3.1.3 A Pioneer 3 dynamic probe drilling rig operated by Geotechnical Engineering (2020) was used to advance boreholes through the backfilled test pits, recover continuous cores to the top of the Chalk bedrock and install piezometer tubing for groundwater monitoring (Wilkinson et al. 2020, sections 4.2.4-4.2.7, 22-23).
+Several attempts were made to use a concrete cutting shoe and a rotary drilling technique to advance ARCA BH05 through the reinforced concrete in the Tanner Street car park.
+However, none were successful, the borehole was abandoned and replaced with ARCA BH05a^{1,2}.
 Rotary drilling was employed at ARCA BH05a to penetrate the present concrete surface of the bus station car park and then 'pincers' were used to excavate a 0.2m diameter inspection pit to 1.2m bgl.
 The borehole was then advanced through the base of the inspection pit.
 As described above, ARCA BH14 was moved from its intended location in the north-eastern part of the former Friarsgate medical centre compound to a location c.
 20m to the east.
 However, despite detailed and extensive CAT scanning in the car park location, a position free of services (including a water main) could not be found.
-The decision was therefore made not to drill ARCA BH14.
+The decision was therefore made not to drill ARCA BH141.

-&lt;sup>1 As confirmed in email conversations with Winchester City's Archaeologist on 2 and 9 September 2020
+1 As confirmed in email conversations with Winchester City's Archaeologist on 2 and 9 September 2020

-&lt;sup>2 These attempts to drill ARCA BH5a lasted half a day and resulted in the destruction of three concrete cutting shoes.
-The drilling crew reported (verbally) that they had never witnessed such a failure before - such cutting shoes are used to drill through rocks as hard as granites where required.
+2 These attempts to drill ARCA BH5a lasted half a day and resulted in the destruction of three concrete cutting shoes.
+The drilling crew reported (verbally) that they had never witnessed such a failure before - such cutting shoes are used to drill through rocks as hard as granites.

 Figure 2.
-Location of ARCA and other boreholes, and borehole transects discussed in this report within the CWR site
+Location of ARCA and other boreholes, and borehole transects discussed in this report

-3.1.4 Cores were transferred to the University of Winchester's Medecroft complex and were then treated as outlined below.
+3.1.4 Cores were transferred to the University of Winchester's Medecroft Quarter and were then treated as outlined below.